Pranav371/Mask_R-CNN/README.md

 ### About the Model Weights
 - The PyTorch implementation automatically downloads the required model weights when first used
-- The original TensorFlow implementation requires the `mask_rcnn_coco.h5` weights file (~246MB)
-- These weight files are excluded from Git tracking via .gitignore
+- The weights files are excluded from Git tracking via .gitignore

 ## Technical Details